 In addition to helping fund vision care for the disadvantaged, the Foundation has also supported impactful research in the field of vision.
-In 1998, the Foundation launched a research program to fund the vision research of promising young scientists affiliated with universities throughout the United States.
-A Scientific Advisory Board was created, composed of distinguished professors from UCLA and USC.
-As of 2016, research grants totaling $2.275 million have been awarded to 43 investigators, and approximately 80% of the investigators who have been awarded these research grants have gone on to receive funding from either the National Institutes of Health and/or National Science Foundation.
+From 1998 until 2017, the Foundation administered a research program to fund the vision research of promising young scientists affiliated with universities throughout the United States.
+A Scientific Advisory Board was created, composed of distinguished professors from UCLA and USC, and during the 20 year period of the program, research grants totaling $2.275 million were awarded to 43 investigators.
+Approximately 80% of the investigators who were awarded these research grants went on to receive funding from either the National Institutes of Health and/or National Science Foundation.
 In 1984, the Foundation created The Karl Kirchgessner Foundation Ophthalmology Endowment Fund to support pioneering vision research at the Stein Eye Institute at UCLA, and in 2001, the Foundation established a Chair in Vision Science at UCLA to further science investigations.
 The current holder of the Chair is Dr. Debora B. Farber, PhD, DPhhc, a researcher making great strides in the isolation and characterization of genes involved in inherited retinal degenerations.

 The Karl Kirchgessner Foundation continues to make yearly grants to local organizations that provide much needed services in the field of vision, such as community clinics, outreach programs, and providers of vision screening, adaptive equipment, and assistive services.
 From inception through its fiscal year ending June 30, 2017, the Foundation has awarded over $20 million in vision-related grants.